What is Configuration Management?

 Configuration management provides processes and systems for managing, protecting and controlling all of the projects products.
 It keeps files of the project products, recording their status, changes, and their relationships to each other.
 It ensures safe storage, controls access to the products and it enables auditing and status accounting of the items during and after the products creation.

-Without configuration management managers have little control of the status of the product.
+Without configuration management managers have little control of the status of the product, for example;

 During identification the configuration items are defined.
 This closely links to the scope definition of the project and configuration items will be identified from the Product and Work Breakdown Structures.
 Using a Configuration Item Record, each item will be given a unique identifier and key information will be recorded like the current status, location, any correspondence, connections to other products, and any changes.
 At the end of each stage of approval or quality review the item’s will be ‘baselined’ ready for use.
 An item’s baseline can only be updated through a formal change control process.

 Configuration Status Accounting

 Configuration AuditingAuditing verifies that the actual status of the products match the configuration management records.
 Physical audits check that the products match their specifications.
 Functional audits check that the products perform the functions that they were intended and system audits check that the processes, and systems are operating correctly.

 The role of configuration management extends beyond the life cycle of and the configuration of a project will accompany the handover of the project’s products to operations.

 Configuration Management referencesOffice of Government Commerce (2002), Managing Successful Projects with PRINCE2, London: TSO

 Office of Government Commerce (2009), Managing Successful Projects with PRINCE2: 2009 Edition, London: TSO